upday/upday.github.io/_posts/blog/2016-05-16-mvvm_rx_common_mistakes.md

 ## Expose states and not events

 The core feature of upday is to show news to the user in a way that is easy to read and fluid.
 With this specification the ViewPager seemed a good choice, we could present the news in form of cards one after the other.
 More specifically we need to implement the following behaviors:

 1. Scroll to a certain position.
 2. Replace/update the elements in the ViewPager.
 3. Replace/update the elements in the ViewPager AND scroll to a certain position.

 Reading those requirements it seems very natural to have an Rx stream with the position and a different Rx stream with the set of cards.
-All we need to do is to expose these two streams in the ViewModel so the Fragment can subscribe to them and issue the received events to the adapter and/or ViewPager.
+All we need to do is to expose these two streams in the view model so the Fragment can subscribe to them and issue the received events to the adapter and/or ViewPager.

 So this is the plan: do the processing of the position and the data set separately in background threads inside the view model, expose these streams and subscribe to them in the Fragment, switch to the main thread only to receive the events and modify the views.
 In theory this should work, we are separating business logic from framework related logic pretty well, we are making the Fragment very dumb so we can unit test most of the logic via the view model.
 We are also doing all the processing in background threads, only using the main thread when is necessary.
 What could go wrong?